Thursday, November 26, 2009

 Windsong Recovering

 Once called Frogmore Stew, this one-pot wonder was created by a National Guardsman when he needed to cook a meal for 100 soldiers.
 Richard Gay, who learned the recipe from his family, had everyone remembering his stew.
-The dish was later named Frogmore, where Richard was from, by the guards who teased him about home.
+The dish was later named Frogmore, where Richard was from, by the guards who teased him about his home.
 The postal service eliminated the name Frogmore, which changed this popular dish to Lowcountry boil.

 This seafood dish is a combination of shrimp, sausage, corn, and potatoes.
 Great for relaxing trips to the beach, it is also easy to create for a crowd.
-Lowcountry boil can be served on newspaper for easy clean up.
+Lowcountry boil can be served on a newspaper for easy cleanup.
 Crab, onion, and butter are frequent additions to the pot, and having a removable drain basket only makes cooking easier.
 The rule of thumb here is the bigger the crowd, the bigger the pot.

 Lowcountry Boil

-4 pounds small red potatoes
+4 pounds of small red potatoes

-5 quarts water
+5 quarts of water

 1 (3-ounce) bag of crab boil seasoning